Effect of Quantum Information Scrambling on Bound Entangled States: Conclusion

 \section{Conclusion}

-In the current article, the effect of QI scrambling is studied on the bound entangled states.
+In this article, the effect of QI scrambling is cultivated on the bound entangled states.
 The study is conducted on the four different bound entangled states proposed by Bennett \textit{et al.}, Jurkowski \textit{et al.}, and Horodecki \textit{et al.} During the study, the swap operator is selected as the evolution operator and the operator evolved under DM interaction.
-The effect of QI scrambling on each of the bound entangled states is described in the respective cases with full detail analysis.
+The effect of QI scrambling on each bound entangled state is described in the respective cases with a complete detailed analysis.
 Analyzing all the cases, it has been found that although QI scrambling minimizes the quantum information by reducing the free entanglement of the systems, using the considered operator and interaction, QI scrambling can activate the bound entangled states by introducing a certain amount of approximately stable free entanglement.
-It is also found that due to QI scrambling, both free entanglement and bound entanglement are developed in the separable portion of the selected bound entanglement states and make the states totally entangled for the whole parameter range.
-Further the study can be continued for different operators and interactions to understand the behavior of bound entangled states.
+It is also detected that, due to QI scrambling, both free entanglement and bound entanglement are developed in the separable portion of the selected bound entangled states and make the states entirely entangled for the whole parameter range.
+Further, the study can be continued for different operators and interactions to understand the behavior of multiple bound entangled states under QI scrambling.